PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 .. note::

-    Other optimizers are available in OpenQML; see :mod:`openqml.optimize` for more details.

-    Note that some optimizers, such as :class:`~.openqml.optimize.AdagradOptimizer`, have internal hyperparameters that are stored in the optimizer instance.
+    Some optimizers, such as :class:`~.openqml.optimize.AdagradOptimizer`, have internal hyperparameters that are stored in the optimizer instance.
 These can be reset using the ``reset()`` method.

 Continue on to the next tutorial :ref:`photon_redirection` to learn how to utilize the extensive plugin ecosystem of OpenQML, build continuous-variable (CV) quantum nodes, and to see an example of a hybrid qubit-CV-classical computation using OpenQML.